Basics of Scouting

 Scouting gives you data for alliance selection.
 If you are in the situation of picking a team for playoffs, you want to be able to know what teams have performed well and what teams haven't.
 Even if you aren't a captain, being able to assist your captain in selecting a team with your data is also helpful in alliance selection.

-Outside of that, it helps you in qualification matches as you can get an idea of what your teammates and your opponents robots are capable of in the match, assisting in your strategy.
+Scouting also helps you in qualification matches as you can get an idea of what your teammates and your opponents robots are capable of in the match, assisting in your strategy.

 Finally, it gives you an idea of what teams were doing and how it worked or failed.
 This helps you get ideas on how to improve your robot.
-It also lets you know how you performed and what other teams might've perceived you in the event.
+It also lets you know how you performed and how other teams might've perceived you in the event.

 How do I Scout?

-Teams scout in many different ways, some teams use paper and pencil, other teams just create a spreadsheet they edit from their computers, and some teams create their own scouting app that allows them to create a user interface for their scouts to use.
+Teams scout in many different ways, some teams use paper and pencil, other teams create a spreadsheet they edit from their computers, and some teams create their own scouting app that allows them to create a user interface for their scouts to use.

 What Information Should I Collect?